yuwzho/acme-fitness-store/azure-spring-apps-enterprise/README.md

 ## Next Steps

 In this quickstart, you've deployed polyglot applications to Azure Spring Apps using Azure CLI.
-You also configured VMware Tanzu components in the enterprise tier.
+You also configured VMware Tanzu components in the enterprise plan.
 To learn more about Azure Spring Apps or VMware Tanzu components, go to:

 * [Azure Spring Apps](https://azure.microsoft.com/services/spring-apps/)